 Authors of Colour

 An Artist of the Floating World: A novel by Nobel Prize-winning author Kazuo Ishiguro, set in post-WWII Japan.
 An ageing painter, Masuji Ono, must come to terms with his past role in the war effort and the way it affects his family’s position in the world.
-Read my full review here.
+Read my full review of An Artist Of The Floating World here.

 Female, Trans, and Non-Binary Authors

 The Bell Jar: A haunting (and largely autobiographical) novel, the only one written by Sylvia Plath.
 It depicts a young woman’s descent into mental illness, and her struggle to regain her health through treatment.
-Read my full review here.
+Read my full review of The Bell Jar here.

 Chelsea Girls: Eileen Myles‘ best-known work, an inventive and vivid novel about the hard realities of life as a young queer artist in ’70s and ’80s New York City.